karlseguin/the-little-redis-book/en/redis.md

 # Chapter 4 - Beyond The Data Structures

 While the five data structures form the foundation of Redis, there are other commands which aren't data structure specific.
-We've already seen a handful of these: `info`, `select`, `flushdb`, `multi`, `exec`, `discard`, `watch` and `keys`.
+We've already seen a handful of these: `info`, `select`, `flushdb`, `multi`, `exec`, `discard`, `watch`, and `keys`.
 This chapter will look at some of the other important ones.

 ## Expiration